vkobayashi/textclassificationtutorial/README.md

 INSTRUCTIONS:

-* Clone this repository or download as a zip file
+* Clone this repository or download as a zip file.
-* Open the `text_classification_tutorial.Rproj` in RStudio
+* Open the `text_classification_tutorial.Rproj` in RStudio.
-* Run the R codes that are stored in folder R. The codes are intended to be run in sequence starting from `CodeListing_1.R` to `CodeListing_10.R`
+* Run the R codes that are stored in folder R. The codes are intended to be run in sequence starting from `CodeListing_1.R` to `CodeListing_10.R`.
+For each R file, open it and run line by line.